There’s one big reason behind why candidates are successful at fundraising.

 That wisdom was dispensed down to us by Henry Ford.

-During my life on this earth and my more than twenty years in politics, I’ve never encountered anything to disproves Mr. Ford’s statement.
+During my life on this earth and nearly thirty years in politics, I’ve never encountered anything to disproves Mr. Ford’s statement.

 In the political arena this sentence sums up why a candidate succeeds in raising money or is an abysmal failure at it.

-First of all I will agree with you, it’s no fun raising money.
+First of all I will agree with you: it is not fun raising money for a political campaign.

 Asking people for cash can feel a bit sleazy and that makes you feel uncomfortable.

 That’s good.
-It means you’re a real human being with a conscience.
+It means you’re a decent human being with a conscience.

-But you’re also a candidate for elected office which means you need to communicate with hundreds, if not thousands, and possibly millions of voters.
+But you’re also a political candidate for elected office which means you need to communicate with hundreds, if not thousands, of voters.

 To reach that many people with your message, you’re going to need money to communicate with signs, mailers, and ads on radio, television, or social media.